 Coat dilutiondoes not always lead to skin problems.

-Not all dogs with the dd gene carry the faulty alopecia version and most silver Labradors are, in fact, free from alopecia.
+Not all dogs with the dd gene carry the faulty alopecia version and most silvers are, in fact, free from alopecia.

 The silver Labrador debate